OnRent Go offers flexible invoicing options to support various scenarios:

 Once you’ve created an invoice, then your next step will be to send it to your customer.
 For more information about this process, please see our guide at https://intercom.help/OnRent/en/articles/5230747-how-to-email-an-invoice-credit-note

-Please note that currently OnRent can only email invoices individually, however we are planning on building a Bulk Email Invoices tool so you can send multiple invoices to customers in a few simple clicks.
+Please note that currently, you can email invoices individually; however, you can use the Bulk Email Invoices tool so you can send multiple invoices to customers in a few simple clicks.
+Bulk E-Mail Invoices | OnRent Go Help Center.

 Posting an Invoice to your Accounts

-If you’ve linked On Rent to an accounts package, such as Xero or Sage etc, then you can post/export your invoices to these by navigating to an invoice and then clicking Post Invoice.
+If you’ve linked OnRent Go to an accounts package, such as Xero or Sage etc, then you can post/export your invoices to these by navigating to an invoice and then clicking Post Invoice.
 When you confirm this decision then your invoice (and all the financial data) will shortly appear in your accounts package.

-If you are not linked to an Accounts Package, then Post Invoice will produce a CSV file for the financial data for each item on that invoice – this could be useful if you maintain your accounts manually or you link to software which OnRent doesn’t integrate with yet, since these can often import data from CSV files.
+If you are not linked to an Accounts Package, then Post Invoice will produce a CSV file for the financial data for each item on that invoice – this could be useful if you maintain your accounts manually or you link to software which OnRent Go doesn’t integrate with yet, since these can often import data from CSV files.

 Note: Once you have posted an invoice, you can no longer edit or delete it, in order to avoid any potential mismatch of data with any accounts packages.
-However you can still issue a Credit Invoice if you need to make any changes
+However, you can still issue a Credit Invoice if you need to make any changes

 Do you need Help?
 Start a conversation using the Blue help bubble at the bottom-right